-Grant awards may be made to state agencies, local units of government, and non-profit agencies.
-A "local unit of government" is defined as any city, county, town, township or other general purpose political subdivision of a state.
+The JAG Program is open to state agencies, local units of government, tribal governments, and non-profit agencies.
+A "local unit of government" is defined as any city, county, town, township or other political subdivision of a state.

 In addition, the following points should be noted regarding eligible applicants: